Is Synthetic Oil Better Than Conventional Oil?

 Want proof?
 Consider the performance of AMSOIL Signature Series Synthetic Motor Oil against a leading synthetic-blend motor oil (more on synthetic-blends later).

-Again, the evidence shows the superiority of synthetic motor oil in guarding against wear.
+Again, the evidence shows the superiority of synthetic motor oil in guarding against wear in diesel engines.

 AMSOIL Signature Series Max-Duty Synthetic Diesel Oil provides 6X more engine protection than required by the Detroit Diesel DD13 Scuffing Test for Specification DFS 93K222 using 5W-30 as worst-case representation.